By Guest Blogger: Kurt Whitt, Green Business Network Member and Founder/Chief Visionary Architect of EcoPlanetMedia

 Produce at the local grocery store is sourced from all over the world; it has been picked unripe and has been sitting in trucks and ships for many days or weeks, and it’s impossible to ascertain if they’ve been grown in a healthy, sustainable environment.
 When we buy locally, we can be certain our food is fresh and lessens the carbon footprint of transportation and storage costs.
 Local producers require targeted marketing to make their presence known in their communities, by closely identifying with their specific populations and providing solutions to problems their neighbors have.

 Businesses and corporations are learning that globalization includes fair arrangements with their trading partners.
 Fair Trade Certified labels are becoming more visible.
 It is up to true, eco-friendly brands to think about every aspect of their business, including who they partner with to handle their marketing.
 The weight of informing the public of eco-friendly alternatives to traditional business practices rests on these pioneers.

 At Eco Planet Media, we do our part to ensure consumers know how these businesses are changing the world.
 We help innovative companies achieve their online potential through branding, website design, ecommerce and digital marketing.
 As partners with Green America, we donate a percentage of every client project to One Tree Planted towards reforestation projects around the world.

-Ultimately, if consumers make well-considered choices in their purchases, we will have a healthier, happier world.
+Ultimately, if consumers make well-considered choices in their purchases, and adopt eco-friendly trends, we will have a healthier, happier world.